visgl/deck.gl/dev-docs/roadmaps/dist-size-roadmap.md

 * Size of bundle before application minification (debug)
 * Easy of debugging

 While one might be tempted to focus on prod sizes, many users look at the debug sizes (which affects build/load/debug cycle speeds) so optimizing both are important.

-## Progress
+Script sizes also matter.

-A lot has already been done, see the sections towards the bottom of this doc for details.
+> A lot has already been done, see the sections towards the bottom of this doc for details.

-## Proposed Techniques
+## Proposals

-Ordered loosely after expected size savings

 ### Proper Minification Techniques